Are your posts not being seen by the right people on LinkedIn? Let's fix that with these 3 strategies.

 Write as if you’re talking to a single person: Imagine your dream client is sitting across from you.
 Write them a letter and see what you would say to them.
 Use that as inspiration for your next LinkedIn post.

-Address your audience by name: You can even use phrases that talk directly to your ideal client.
-If you're a coach, you can say "I often hear from small business owners...", or if you're an interior designer, you can say "When I work with homeowners redoing their kitchens, I am often surprised that..."
+Address your audience by name: Use phrases and language that talk directly to your ideal client.
+If you're a coach for startup executives, you can say "I often hear from startup CEOs...", or if you're an interior designer, you can say "When I work with homeowners redoing their kitchens, I am often surprised that..."

 Share your personal experiences: Open up about your past experiences and share your insights and perspective as it relates to the struggles your ideal clients face.

-Here's an example where I reference my ideal client by name and talk directly to my ideal client.
+Here's an example from my own business, where I reference my ideal client by name and speak directly to them.

 Set a schedule: Pick specific days and times to post, and stick to them.
 For example, I post every Monday and Wednesday at 8:45 am.

 Leverage time-saving tools: You don't need to start with a blank screen when writing posts.
-Look at others' posts for inspiration, or browse one of my 8 tried-and-true ways to write posts faster in my coaching program, Leads on LinkedIn.
+Look at others' posts for inspiration, mine your conversations with prospects and clients for gems, or browse one of my eight tried-and-true ways to write posts faster.
+I teach these strategies in my coaching program Leads on LinkedIn.

-The algorithm is LinkedIn's proprietary way of deciding who sees which posts.
+The algorithm is LinkedIn's proprietary method for determining who sees which posts.
 As a LinkedIn Coach, I read each LinkedIn Algorithm Report and incorporate what I learn into how I advise my clients.
-However, I don't want you to worry about each algorithmic change, as doing so will distract you from doing the work that gets you clients.
+However, I don't want you to worry about each algorithmic change, as doing so will distract you from the work that brings in clients.

 When you hear the word "algorithm," I want you to replace it with the word "people."
 So, instead of asking "how can I get the algorithm to distribute my content?"
 I would ask "How can I make sure people enjoy reading my content?"

-If you invest in building the right network (strategy 1), providing valuable content (strategy 2), and doing that consistently (strategy 3), you will bring the right audience into your network and build trust with them that leads to eager customers.
+I hope you enjoyed reading this article today, and that it's helped you realize that if you invest in building the right network (strategy 1), providing valuable content (strategy 2), and doing that consistently (strategy 3), you will bring the right audience into your network and build trust with them that leads to eager clients.

 Step 1: We always start with a Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.